-In order to provide services or support to Clients and Customers, PayPoint may use service providers implementing “cloud” based and other technology.
-These services may include operational, technical and administrative support that is based outside the EEA.
-Any transfer of personal data that is outside the EEA will be in accordance with the recommended data transfer models applicable at the time.
+In order to provide services or support to Clients, Customers and Members of the Public, PayPoint may use service providers implementing “cloud” based and other technology.
+These services may include operational, technical and administrative support that is based outside the UK and/or EEA.
+Any transfer of personal data that is outside the UK and/or EEA will be in accordance with the recommended data transfer models applicable at the time.

 PayPoint applies transparency when collecting and using personal information.
 If you have concerns over the use of your personal data please contact us.

 This Privacy Statement are not an exhaustive list of all aspects of PayPoint’s collection and use of personal information.
 If you wish to have any additional information or explanation please contact us via the contact details set out below.

 If you want to request information about our privacy policies or a complaint you can e-mail us at firstname.lastname@example.org or write to us at:

 If you have a complaint in relation to the use of your personal data you may contact us in the first instance.
 If you are still not happy we have resolved the matter you may also contact the Information Commissioner’s Office.
 Contact details are available on the Information Commissioner’s website.

 Individuals can find out if we hold any personal information by making a “subject access request” under the Data Protection Act 2018.
 If we do hold information about you we will: